 Poaching is one of the biggest threats to wild cats around the globe.
 Whether they are targeted for their body parts or the illegal pet trade, wild cats risk being shot, poisoned or snared in even the most remote habitats.
-Poaching for illegal wildlife trade has become a serious threat to not only tigers, but also lions, jaguars and other species.
-Wildlife rangers often lack the resources and training to counter the increasingly determined criminal groups targeting cats.
+Poaching for the Illegal Wildlife Trade has become a serious threat to tigers, lions, jaguars and dozens of other species.
+Wildlife rangers often lack the resources and training necessary to counter the increasingly determined criminal groups targeting cats.

 Wild cat prey is also hunted to sell in meat markets and for subsistence, known as bushmeat.
 Overhunting of their prey starves cats or inadvertently maims or kills them in dangerous snares and traps.
-Felids face prey depletion because of competition with poachers, and human-cat conflict increases when the predators turn to livestock for food.
+Felids face prey depletion as a result of competition with poachers and human-cat conflict is more likely when wild cats hunt livestock in order to survive.
 A rampant trend across the world, the bushmeat trade is considered a primary threat to many species.

 Panthera protects wild cats from poaching by securing their habitat and equipping highly trained anti-poaching teams to apprehend and gather the evidence necessary to convict poachers.
-We focus on the latest techniques to detect and deter poaching and we collect and analyze law enforcement data by working with governments, communities and other NGOs.
+We focus on the latest techniques to detect and deter poaching and we collect and analyze law enforcement data in tandem with governments, communities and other NGOs.

 With our supporters behind us, we have:

 - Established anti-poaching teams in 12 core areas and trained over 300 rangers worldwide;

 - More than tripled the number of tigers detected in Manas National Park, India, a former conflict area where the tiger population was nearly poached to local extinction;

 - Prevented the poaching of an average 8,000 animals per year in Kafue National Park, Zambia, increasing the lion population on the Busanga Plains World Heritage Area by over 300 percent;